As far as Aphrodite was

 Zeus' daughters.
 But Helen's

-And, if the truth be told, and as Aphrodite would tell you
+Aphrodite would tell you

 herself if you asked her, Aphrodite was the most beautiful

 goddess in the land.
-There really was no comparison between

-prince of the city-state of Troy, had proclaimed her half sister Helen as the fairest
+when she heard that Paris, a lowly prince of the city-state of Troy, had proclaimed her half sister Helen as the fairest

 A short time later, a wedding was